n8design/htwoo/REACT-CHANGELOG.md

 The format is based on [Keep a Changelog](http://keepachangelog.com/en/1.0.0/) and this project adheres to [Semantic Versioning](http://semver.org/spec/v2.0.0.html).

+## 2.10.0 - 2026-Jul-17

+- Input controls that support a readonly state now have an optional `onChange` (previously required) and a new optional `onBlur` event handler, wired to the same element(s) `onChange` is bound to.
+Applies to HOOCheckbox, HOODate, HOODropDown, HOONumber, HOOOptionList, HOORadioButton, HOOText, HOOTime.

 ## 2.9.5 - 2026-Jul-08

 - HOOFile: Bug in return object of files, needed to convert it to an array.